vors/vors.github.io/_posts/2015-09-13-using-namespace-for-the-win.markdown

 ---

 PowerShell works smooth with .NET from day one.
-But calling .NET APIs was pretty [verbose](http://serverfault.com/questions/74744/using-namespaces-in-powershell) excercise.
+But calling .NET APIs was pretty [verbose](http://serverfault.com/questions/74744/using-namespaces-in-powershell) exercise.

 To illustrate my point, let's try to call some .NET reflection API.

 ## Alternate string via reflection

-`System.String` is generally imutable in .NET: when you call `'abc'.Substring(1)` it creates a new object to represent `bc` and so on.
+`System.String` is generally immutable in .NET: when you call `'abc'.Substring(1)` it creates a new object to represent `'bc'` and so on.
 You can modify strings with reflection.

 Strings are immutable for a very good reason and you don't usually want to do that.
-I peek this example just to show the technic.
+I peek this example just to show the technique.

 This code creates `System.String` object and change it's length to access some random bytes from the heap.